 A GUIDE FOR RESIDENCY PROGRAM DIRECTORS

-This guide is intended to help residency and fellowship program directors develop a better understanding of COMLEX-USA, the Comprehensive Osteopathic Medical Licensing Examination of the United States, what the examination series measures, how standards are set, what candidate performance on COMLEX-USA means, and how that translates to residency performance.
+This guide was created to assist residency and fellowship program directors improve their understanding of COMLEX-USA what the examination series measures, how standards are set, what candidate performance on COMLEX-USA means, and how that translates to residency performance.

-All osteopathic medical students must pass COMLEX-USA Level 1 and Level 2-CE to graduate with a DO degree1.
+All osteopathic medical students must pass COMLEX-USA Level 1 and Level 2-CE to graduate with a DO degree3.

-COMLEX-USA is based on a contemporary, two decision-point, competency-based blueprint and evidence-based design informed by extensive research on osteopathic physician practice, expert consensus, and stakeholder surveys3,.
-The enhanced COMLEX-USA blueprint assesses measurable outcomes of seven Fundamental Osteopathic Medical Competency Domains and focuses on high-frequency, high-impact health issues and clinical presentations that affect patients4,5.
+COMLEX-USA is based on a contemporary, two decision-point, competency-based blueprint and evidence-based design informed by extensive research on osteopathic physician practice, expert consensus, and stakeholder surveys4.
+The enhanced COMLEX-USA blueprint assesses measurable outcomes of seven Fundamental Osteopathic Medical Competency Domains and focuses on high-frequency, high-impact health issues and clinical presentations that affect patients5,6.

 COMLEX-USA is developed through a rigorous scientific process to ensure it is of the highest quality.
 The FSMB conducted a comprehensive review of COMLEX-USA and USMLE and found both were valid and reliable for their intended respective purposes.
 The FSMB concluded that support for the validity of COMLEX-USA is exemplary.

 A 2020 study published by the NBOME and FSMB found the predictive validity of COMLEX-USA demonstrates a strong correlation between successful completion of COMLEX-USA and a lower likelihood of state licensing board disciplinary action.
-Further, multiple studies have reported a strong association between COMLEX-USA and USMLE scores, which can be used to predict performance on one examination from the other8,9.
+Multiple studies have reported a strong association between COMLEX-USA and USMLE scores, which can be used to predict performance on one examination from the other7,8.

-The medical education community recognizes the need to invest in student wellness, reducing stressors and fostering inclusion for all residency applicants.
+The medical education community recognizes the need to invest in student wellness, reduce stressors and foster inclusion for all training program applicants.
 To that end, a holistic admission review process in medical education considers the whole applicant, avoiding disproportionate focus on a single factor.
 This approach helps increase diversity in a physician population that is prepared to address varied needs across health care populations.

-These include recommendations aimed at reducing the perceived need for DO students to take a redundant exam and creating a combined score field in ERAS that allows the two exams to be easily compared, thereby mitigating structural bias11.
+The Coalition for Physician Accountability’s Undergraduate Medical Education to Graduate Medical Education Transition Review Committee (UGRC)—of which the NBOME is a member—published 34 recommendations for improvement along the UME to GME transition9.
+These include recommendations aimed at reducing the perceived need for DO students to take a redundant exam and creating a combined score field in ERAS that allows the two exams to be easily compared, thereby mitigating structural bias.

-Since its implementation in 2020, the ACGME Single Accreditation System for GME has aligned accreditation standards for all residency programs in the U.S., providing all graduates of medical schools (DO and MD) the ability to complete residency and fellowship training in all programs, regardless of which licensing exam(s) the individual has pursued.
+The ACGME has aligned accreditation standards for all residency programs in the U.S., providing all graduates of medical schools (DO and MD) the ability to complete residency and fellowship training in all programs, regardless of which licensing exam(s) the individual has pursued.

-Passing Levels 1 and 2-CE means a candidate has demonstrated competence to enter into supervised clinical practice settings, enter graduate medical education, and prepare for lifelong learning.
+Passing Levels 1 and 2-CE means a candidate has demonstrated competence to enter into supervised clinical practice settings, enter graduate medical education training, and prepare for lifelong learning.

 Passing Level 3 means the candidate has demonstrated competence in foundational competency domains required for generalist physicians to deliver safe and effective osteopathic medical care of patients as required for entry into the unsupervised practice of osteopathic medicine and to continue lifelong learning and practice-based learning and improvement.

-The NBOME recommends that COMLEX-USA Level 3 be taken after a minimum of six months in residency.
-For more on COMLEX-USA Level 3 eligibility, visit the COMLEX-USA Bulletin of Information.
+For more on COMLEX-USA eligibility, visit the COMLEX-USA Bulletin of Information.

 As part of its research program, NBOME conducts studies designed to help residency program directors understand COMLEX-USA examinations with the validity evidence for using these candidate performance results or scores in holistic residency application decisions.

 Most recently, NBOME published research provided concordance of scores among DO students who took both COMLEX-USA Level 1 and Level 2-CE, as well as USMLE Step 1 and Step 2-CK.
-The NBOME created a helpful Concordance Table for residency proram directors to better understand the context of COMLEX-USA scores.
+The NBOME created a helpful concordance table for residency program directors to better understand the context of COMLEX-USA scores.

 Learn more about properly interpreting score concordance.

-A STRONG ASSOCIATION EXISTS BETWEEN THE SCORES ON THE COMLEX-USA AND USMLE EXAMINATIONS, ALLOWING PREDICTION OF PERFORMANCE ON USMLE FROM COMLEX-USA8.
+A STRONG ASSOCIATION EXISTS BETWEEN THE SCORES ON THE COMLEX-USA AND USMLE EXAMINATIONS, ALLOWING PREDICTION OF PERFORMANCE ON USMLE FROM COMLEX-USA7.

 -A Concordance Study of COMLEX-USA and USMLE Scores, Journal of Graduate Medical Education, February 2022